JakDaniels/BlenderScripts/README.md

 The script should be run from the BlenderScripts (or BlenderScripts-master) directory.
 It fixes some XML errors in the DAE files that L3DT produces and then invokes
 Blender in a headless configuration to combine the mesh tiles into one.

+	Usage: L3DT_2_Opensim.sh [-h] <L3DT_Project_Name> <XAxis> <YAxis>
+	Converts mesh tiles into one mesh that can be imported into OpenSim.
+	<L3DT_Project_Name> is the name of the L3DT project.
+The script will look for a subfolder called 'dae'
+	and process the files it finds there. <XAxis> and <YAxis> are the number of tiles the mesh and textures were divided up into.

 Once you have the combined mesh tile you can import it into OpenSim.
 The best tool for this is the Radegast viewer. http://radegast.org/wiki/Radegast_Download
 Radegast uses only one LOD for the mesh including physics.
 This is just what you want for terrain and is much quicker than other viewers